Taylor Swift Dazzles in Princess-Inspired Gown at 2019 Time 100 Gala

 Elder Ordonez / SplashNews.com

-Taylor didn't attend the gala alone, as cameras caught the pop star leaving her apartment with gal pals Martha Hunt and Abigail Anderson.
-All three also went to Gigi Hadid's birthday bash on Monday night.
+It appears that Taylor didn't attend the gala alone, as cameras caught the pop star leaving her apartment with gal pals, Martha Hunt and Abigail Anderson.
+Fans might recall all three went to Gigi Hadid's birthday bash on Monday night.

 Regardless of what she performs tonight, it's safe to say Taylor is looking better than ever.